Swiss Chicken Bake

 Carissa!
 I think it would.
 There is a slight tang from the Swiss cheese, but provolone will do nicely too.
 I’ve been tempted to make it with munster cheese!

-Loved the story.
-My son would just adore this dish!
+My son adores this dish!
 Chicken with cheese….yum!

 Thank you Maria!
 It is really tasty!
 I don’t make it very often because I would want to eat it all!